Primary hairs may create echoes: Conclusions

 In this work we have studied the quasinormal spectrum and time-domain profiles of scalar and Dirac fields in the background of black holes with Proca-Gauss-Bonnet hair.
 Our main result is that the presence of primary hair alone is sufficient to generate late-time echoes in the ringdown signal.
 This is in sharp contrast to the majority of previously studied scenarios, where echoes arise only after introducing additional potential barriers externally, such as from matter distributions near the horizon, clouds of quantum fields, or exotic compact objects like wormholes.
 Here we have shown that the intrinsic modification of the geometry by the primary hair naturally produces a secondary peak in the effective potential, which in turn leads to strong and persistent echoes.

 We employed both the higher-order WKB method with Padé resummation and time-domain integration.
 A noteworthy technical point is that, although the WKB expansion converges asymptotically and is not necessarily improve the approximation order by order, in our case the accuracy of the Padé-resummed WKB results continues to improve when going beyond the sixth order, with the best agreement reached around twelfth to thirteenth order.
-This behavior departs from the common expectation that the sixth order is optimal (see, \cite{Bolokhov:2023bwm,Lutfuoglu:2025ljm,Lutfuoglu:2025hwh,Lutfuoglu:2025hjy,Konoplya:2023ahd,Dubinsky:2024aeu,Dubinsky:2024hmn,Dubinsky:2025fwv,Bolokhov:2025lnt,Bolokhov:2024ixe,Malik:2024nhy,Malik:2024qsz,Konoplya:2024lch,Skvortsova:2024atk,Skvortsova:2023zmj,Skvortsova:2024wly} for recent examples).
+This behavior departs from the common expectation that the sixth order is optimal (see~\cite{Bolokhov:2023bwm,Lutfuoglu:2025ljm,Lutfuoglu:2025hwh,Lutfuoglu:2025hjy,Konoplya:2023ahd,Dubinsky:2024aeu,Dubinsky:2024hmn,Dubinsky:2025fwv,Bolokhov:2025lnt,Bolokhov:2024ixe,Malik:2024nhy,Malik:2024qsz,Konoplya:2024lch,Skvortsova:2024atk,Skvortsova:2023zmj,Skvortsova:2024wly} for recent examples).

 Our work could be extended to non-minimally coupled fields, such as gravitational and Proca perturbations.
 While we expect the qualitative phenomenon of echoes to persist in those cases, the quantitative characteristics will certainly differ.
+Another promising direction of research concerning the peculiar double-peak structure involves the study of optical phenomena and matter accretion.
+The first step in this direction was taken in \cite{Konoplya:2025bte}, where particle motion and the resulting black-hole shadows were analyzed for such configurations.